mats852/chip/README.md

 ## how it works

-1. Define constant bit flags for your application states
+1. define constant bit flags for your application states
-2. Use your configured flags to set the state of your application
+2. use your configured flags to set the state of your application
-3. Periodically export chip batches to a sink (e.g., a database, file, etc.)
+3. periodically export chip batches to a sink (e.g., a database, file, etc.)
-4. Use your favorite tool to query the exported chips
+4. use your favorite tool to query the exported chips

 ## example usage